Home / Resources / Resolutions /

 I. The Housing Supply Crisis in the United States

-WHEREAS, the U.S. faces a housing supply deficit of approximately 2.3 million units, [1] even after the relatively high housing start and completion rate of 2021-22 reduced that its 2020 number of 3.8 million.
+WHEREAS, the U.S. faces a housing supply deficit of approximately 2.3 million units, [1] even after the relatively high housing start and completion rate of 2021-22 reduced its 2020 number of 3.8 million.
 [2] The gap increases to 6.5 million homes when not including long-term rental units; [3] and,

 WHEREAS, Hispanic Americans are more likely to suffer from housing insecurity, making up 24.1% of the US homeless population; [4] and,